Assignment Markets with Budget Constraints: Proofs

-In a similar analysis, we observe that, for the vertex gadget of Figure \ref{fig:vertex_gadg}, the welfare-maximizing assignment $\mu_3$, based on valuations described on Table \ref{tab:vertex-g}, is $\mu_3 (\epsilon_u) = N(\epsilon_u),\mu_3 (\zeta_u) = \xi_u, \mu_3 (\theta_u) = \lambda_u$.
-However, as suggested in Lemma \ref{lem:match-welfare}, assignment $\mu_0 (\epsilon_u)$ results in sub-optimal welfare for the overall subgraph including vertex and edge gadget.
-Therefore, the welfare-maximizing assignment $\mu_4$ is a result of an assignment between the vertices within the gadget.
-The aforementioned assignment is $\mu_4 (\epsilon_u) = \xi_u,\mu_3 (\zeta_u) = \kappa_u, \mu_3 (\theta_u) = \lambda_u$ (solid assignment in Figure \ref{fig:vertex_gadg}), admitting welfare equal to $3|V|+27$.
-In Theorem \ref{thm:mbsbm-compl}, we have shown that assignment $\mu_4$, for winning buyer prices equal to their budgets is core-stable.
-Thus, the initial claim is true for each vertex gadget, concluding the proof of the lemma. \end{proof}
+In a similar analysis, we observe that, for the vertex gadget of Figure \ref{fig:vertex_gadg}, the surplus-maximizing assignment $\mu_3$, based on valuations described on Table \ref{tab:vertex_values}, is $\mu_3 (\epsilon_u) = N(\epsilon_u),\mu_3 (\zeta_u) = \xi_u, \mu_3 (\theta_u) = \lambda_u$.
+However, as suggested in Lemma \ref{lem:match-surplus}, assignment $\mu_0 (\epsilon_u)$ results in sub-optimal surplus for the overall subgraph including vertex and edge gadget.
+Therefore, the surplus-maximizing assignment $\mu_4$ is a result of an assignment between the vertices within the gadget.
+The aforementioned assignment is $\mu_4 (\epsilon_u) = \xi_u,\mu_3 (\zeta_u) = \kappa_u, \mu_3 (\theta_u) = \lambda_u$ (solid assignment in Figure \ref{fig:vertex_gadg}), admitting surplus equal to $3|V|+27$.
+In Lemma \ref{lem:match-conditions}, we have shown that assignment $\mu_4$, for winning buyer prices equal to their budgets is core-stable.
+Thus, the initial claim is true for each vertex gadget, concluding the proof of this lemma. \endproof